ajpinedam/maui-wiki/Installing-.NET-6.md

 ## .NET MAUI Workload

+> You'll probably need to run these commands with elevated privileges.

 Install the .NET MAUI workload using the versions from a particular branch:

 For example, the "preview.9" branch: